changb1/ml_lab4_2/README.md

   Lab 4-2 is about diabetic retinopathy analysis, using a customized dataloader by us to load data into a resnet network, which is implemented by Pytorch framework.
 After training the networks (details provided later), evaluation said network by confusion matrices.
-Will provide some brief introduction on the following topic: Diabetic Retinopathy & Dataset, Resnet Network, Pytorch and Dataloader
+Will provide some brief introduction on the following topic: Diabetic Retinopathy & Dataset (input/output), Resnet Network & Transfer Learning (method), Pytorch and Dataloader (implementation)
-### Diabetic Retinopathy & Dataset
+### Diabetic Retinopathy & Dataset (input/output)
 Diabetic retinopathy is a complication of diabetes, caused by high blood sugar levels damaging the back of the eye (retina).
 It can cause blindness if left undiagnosed and untreated.

 https://www.nhs.uk/conditions/diabetic-retinopathy/#:~:text=Diabetic%20retinopathy%20is%20a%20complication,it%20could%20threaten%20your%20sight.